johnstaveley/RaspberryPiControl/README.md

 if there is a mistake then a bad request will be returned to you

+Setting via desvice twin

+You can set the state of LED 1 by changing the desired property:

+{
+	"properties": {
+		"desired": {
+			"ledState": 0,
+...

 ## Tech notes

 Publish as single file does not seem to work, you get a file not found error